The History of Ibogaine

 1864

-The first published description of iboga root appears in France and is given the taxonomical name Tabernanthe iboga.
+The first published description of iboga root appears in France, introducing the plant to Western scientific awareness.

 1901

-Ibogaine is first isolated and crystalized from T. iboga root bark.
+Ibogaine is isolated and crystallized from the iboga root bark, beginning formal pharmacological research.

 1901–1905